• Skip to primary navigation

 • Arenal Observatory Lodge – Best lodge for nature lovers.
 Has the closest view of the volcano and has their own hiking trails, waterfall and hanging bridge.

-• Nayara Springs: Romantic adult only hotel with bungalows that each have their own private plunge pool.
+• Nayara Springs: Romantic luxury adult only hotel with bungalows that each have their own private plunge pool.

 • The Springs Resort & Spa: Luxury hotel with their own outdoor center, two separate hot springs sections and beautiful rooms with a stunning volcano view.